 Coach: When did you receive your CFE credential?

-Tercero: I was certified on January 3, 2019, and I’ve got my CFE certificate now nicely framed!
+Tercero: I was certified on January 3, 2019.
+After I received my CFE certificate, I had it nicely framed!
 It’s all worth it, I promise!

 Coach: Please describe your experience using the CFE Exam Prep Course.

-Tercero: Originally, I was planning to do a 30-day online course plan.
+Tercero: Originally, I was planning to do a thirty day online course plan.
 I had purchased the online Prep Course and later started using the online Fraud Examiners Manual—do browse the online Fraud Examiners Manual.
-But from October through December 2018, I participated in the 90-Day CFE Exam Challenge, which had great engagement and teamwork, along with participation in the forum.
+But from October through December 2018, I participated in the ninety Day CFE Exam Challenge, which had great engagement and teamwork, along with participation in the forum.

 The Prep Course is user-friendly and easy to navigate and understand.
 You will like that you can set your goal dates from start to completion.
 The tracker was motivating for me because you see your progression and have an idea of where you are and what to focus on, and you get to see your level of understanding of each concept.
 All of the review sessions and practice tests prepare you for the final exam and offer a lot of practice.
 There are plenty of questions in the bank to gain the knowledge for your final exam.
 You can practice as much as you want, and you can use the filter option to break down the topics from the main concepts.
 The Prep Course shows you your scored percentage, and it’s easy to understand.